Editor's Note: This blog was previously published, we're re-sharing it as part of our 'Best of' series, a look back at some of our most popular blogs.

 What Is a Running Record?

 As you observe students to identify when and how much to scaffold while students practice reading, you have to be careful when prompting students to check and confirm their work (Parkes, 2000).
-Running records were developed by Marie Clay as a way to record and analyze reading behaviors, self-corrections, and substitutions made by students.
+Marie Clay developed running records to record and analyze reading behaviors, self-corrections, and substitutions made by students.
 To use a running record in your guided reading lessons, you have to make sure that the text in the record shows the same layout as the text seen on pages of leveled books.

 When using a running record, you can count errors, but self-corrections should not be counted.
 It is important to record and analyze the miscue under both the error column and the self-correction column on the running record.
 Taking note of errors and self-correction in a running record during reading practice will help you plan further instruction for your students.